1840 Natchez tornado

-The Great Natchez Tornado hit Natchez, Mississippi on Thursday, May 7, 1840.
-This tornado was the second deadliest tornado in United States history; at least 317 people were killed and at least 109 were injured.
+The Great Natchez tornado was a deadly tornado that hit Natchez, Mississippi, on Thursday, May 7, 1840.
+The tornado, while officially unrated, was the second-deadliest tornado in United States history; at least 317 people were killed and at least 109 were injured.
+Its 35 mi, 1000 yd path was marked by severe damage and uncertain estimates of casualties, though many enslaved Africans—possibly numbering in the hundreds—reportedly died on plantations in Louisiana.
+Tornado expert Thomas P. Grazulis retroactively rated the tornado F4 on the Fujita scale, while another report ranked it F5.